luizbgomide/sovereign/spells.md

 If used on a cabinet, backpack, pocket, or other such container it can be no larger than an armoire, and the caster can choose whether or not to receive any particular object from inside it, being instantly appraised of its contents when the spell is cast.

-If used on a creature, it attempts to tear out the subject’s innards; if the subject has equal or fewer hit dice than the caster, it must make a Physical save or die instantly.
+If used on a creature, it attempts to tear out the subject’s innards; if the subject has equal or fewer HD than the caster, it must make a Physical save or die instantly.
 Whether or not it perishes, it suffers 1d10 damage per caster level, with a Physical save for half.

 #### Rewind
 The caster may invoke this spell as an Instant action on any single creature within one hundred feet.
 Time is rolled back slightly, allowing them to replay their current round of action as if it never occurred, though all involved retain a memory of what originally happened.